ethirajsrinivasan/binaryscripts.github.io/_posts/flask/2025-01-01-advanced-techniques-in-building-apis-with-flask.md

 #### Using Redis for Faster Responses

 Frequent database queries can slow down an API.
-Caching responses using &#96;Redis&#96; significantly improves performance.
+Caching responses using `Redis` significantly improves performance.

 ```python
 from flask import Flask, request